sglavoie/dev-helpers/python/zsh_history_cleaner/README.md

 - The Zsh history file (usually located in `~/.zsh_history`) contains much of the work one ends up doing in the terminal.
-- The history can grow large over time and it becomes more cumbersome to find interesting information in all that clutter, such as a rarely used command with specific flags.
+- The history can grow large over time, and it becomes more cumbersome to find interesting information in all that clutter, such as a rarely used command with specific flags.
 - By removing all superfluous commands that are repeated often and which give